 - Wide choice of health insurance programs

-- Flexible work schedules
+- Flexible work schedules (if authorized)

 - Fully portable Thrift Savings Plan (similar to a 401K) with matching contributions up to 5%